andersen-lab/Freyja/README.md

 (732:'TT'),(1349:'A'),(12333:'A')
 (1443:32),(1599:2),(2036:3)
 ```
-Where SNPs (UShER format), insertions, and deletions are listed in separate lines in that order.
+Where SNPs, insertions, and deletions are listed in separate lines.